On average, your neighbors pay $126 a month.See Your Rates

 How much is home insurance in Mississippi?
 Some of the highest average home insurance premiums of any state in the US can be found in Mississippi.
 This is mostly due to the historically extreme weather.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Mississippi was $1,447, significantly higher than the national average of $1,132.
-Only four states have higher average home insurance rates than Mississippi.
+The average cost of homeowners insurance in the state of Mississippi was $1,508.
+That's much higher than the national average of $1,173.
+Only five states have higher average home insurance rates than Mississippi.

 |Mississippi Annual Average||$1,395||$1,447||$1,508|